tedgrubbs/Rust_Logger/README.md

 This also installs a config to a hidden folder in the home folder at `~/.log/config`:

 ```
-Username tayg
+Username : tayg
-Server localhost:1241
+Server : localhost:1241
-tracked_files in.
+tracked_files : in.
 ```

 Even more boring than the server config!

 - `Username` - The username that will register this machine with the server.
 Set it to whatever you want (Might change this in the future to just use the system name so that you don't have to create a username for each machine manually)
 - `Server` - This is the site + port of the machine  where the `log_server` is running.
 So if the server was running at example.com on port 1241 I would put `example.com:1241` here.
 - `tracked_files` - This denotes a list of filetypes that `log_client` should monitor for changes.
 This can be a file extension, file prefix, or just some common substring found in your files.
-Different types are separated by spaces so to track multiple files this would look like "`tracked_files .log .txt .csv`"
+Different types are separated by commas so to track multiple files this would look like "`tracked_files : .log, .txt, .csv`"

 This covers the basic setup required for Rust_Logger to operate.
 We can now do *fun things*.